splunk/public-o11y-docs/synthetics/uptime-test/set-up-uptime-test.rst

 **************************************

 .. meta::
-    :description: Learn how to set up an Uptime test in Splunk Synthetic Monitoring.
+    :description: Steps to set up a HTTP or port uptime test in Splunk Synthetic Monitoring, and add advanced settings.

 An Uptime test lets you make a request to a specified URL or port address and monitor its response time and response code.
 Uptime tests record three metrics from each run: response time, DNS time, and time to first byte.